 The St George Illawarra Dragons have confirmed its 2021 NRLW Telstra Women's Premiership squad following the signing of seven additional players including dual international Alexandra Sulusi.

-The former Jillaroo and Wallaroo will be joined by fellow rugby convert Natassja Purontakanen, Australian rugby sevens star Page McGregor, Dragons Academy playmaker Rachel Pearson, Janelle Williams, Shellie Long and Aliti Namoce-Sagano.
+The former Jillaroo and Wallaroo will be joined by fellow rugby convert Natassja Purontakanen, Australian rugby sevens star Page McGregor, Dragons Academy playmaker Rachael Pearson, Janelle Williams, Shellie Long and Aliti Namoce-Sagano.

 The talented septet completes the Dragons' NRLW squad for the rescheduled competition set to kick off in late-February.